Feature request #5728

 Make piping of commands using the same backend avoid the import-export.
 This would greatly improve speed, make scripts simpler, and avoid loosing information.
 Thanks Radim Blazek for the suggestion.

-#1 Updated by Victor Olaya almost 8 years ago
+#1 Updated by Victor Olaya about 8 years ago

 - Status changed from Open to Feedback